markusritschel/oceanpack/docs/workflow.md

 ### Compute the pCO2 at the equilibrator in wet air

 After having computed the pressure at the equilibrator, we can now compute the partial pressure of CO2 in wet air, corresponding to the formula shown above.
+The OceanPack's analyzer measures the xCO2 concentration in wet air.
+Note that $p_\text{equ}$ must be in units of Pa!

 ### Temperature correction